moznion/usui-paren.vim/README.md

 usui-paren.vim
 ==============

-This plugin makes the color of a parenthesis thin.
+This plugin makes the color of parentheses thin.

 ### Dark Color Scheme